magaton/bridgefy-android-samples/README.md

 # Quick Start Guide #

 This guide will show you the necessary steps to start using the Bridgefy SDK on your app.
-Keep in mind that the Bridgefy SDK supports Android 5.0 (**API Level 21**) or higher.
+The first step is to generate an API key at http://bridgefy.me.

 **App Requirements**

-First of all, the following permission are required so be sure to include them in your AndroidManifest.xml file:
+The Bridgefy SDK supports Android 5.0 (**API Level 21**) or higher and the following permission are required.

 ```java
 android.permission.BLUETOOTH